Alexyen04/Alex-Yen-Interactive-Lab-Hub/Lab 1/README.md

   Corporate employees are working a 9-5 spending their time day trading stocks.
 In the top center of every office lies the Ambient Orb, where it displays flashing lights representing the changes in a certain stock.
 When the Ambient Orb flashes green, it indicates that the current stock being tracked is rising in price.
 When the Ambient Orb flashes red, it indicates that the current stock is dropping in price.
 These flashes of colors change every 5 mins and represent a large change, not just a minor percentage change.
 The Ambient Orb flashes orange when there is no significant change (defined as more than 3% change) in stock price since open.
 Employees will often look up to see if the Ambient Orb is displaying any meaningful change in stock prices.
 - **Goals:** What is each player trying to do?

+  Each employee is trying to optimize and make the most amount of money in a day through day trading.
+By utilizing the Ambient Orb, they are better able to know when to sell/buy stocks.
 **Describe your setting, players, activity, and goals here.**

 Now **sketch a 3 storyboards** of the interaction you are recreating.
 (The number may depend on the thing you drew, but stretch your thinking!)
 They